inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 Contributors: Fubra
 Tags: Quiz,test,exam,survey,results,email
 Tested up to: 3.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 Requires At Least: 2.9.2

-A plugin to allow users to generate quizes and surveys for their wordpress site.
+A plugin to allow users to generate quizes, exams, tests and surveys for their wordpress site.

 == Description ==